Point- and contact-symmetry pseudogroups of dispersionless Nizhnik equation: Point- and contact-symmetry pseudogroups

 (ii) The contact-symmetry pseudogroup~$G_{\rm c}$ of the dispersionless Nizhnik equation~\eqref{eq:dN} coincides with the first prolongation~$G_{(1)}$ of the pseudogroup~$G$. \end{theorem}

-\begin{proof} (i) Since the maximal Lie invariance algebra~$\mathfrak g$ of the equation~\eqref{eq:dN} is infinite-dimensional, we compute the pseudogroup~$G$ using the modification of the megaideal-based version~\cite{bihl2015a,bihl2011b,card2013a} of the algebraic method~\cite{hydo1998a,hydo2000b} that was suggested in~\cite{malt2021a}.
+\begin{proof} (i) Since the maximal Lie invariance algebra~$\mathfrak g$ of the equation~\eqref{eq:dN} is infinite-dimensional, we compute the pseudogroup~$G$ using the modification of the megaideal-based method that was suggested in~\cite{malt2021a}.
 The application of this method to the equation~\eqref{eq:dN} is based on the following observation.
 If a point transformation~$\Phi$ in the space with the coordinates $(t,x,y,u)$,

 where $(T,X,Y,U)$ is a tuple of smooth functions of $(t,x,y,u)$ with nonvanishing Jacobian, is a point symmetry of the equation~\eqref{eq:dN}, then $\Phi_*\mathfrak m_j\subseteq\mathfrak m_j$, $j=1,\dots,6$.
 Here and in what follows $\Phi_*$ denotes the pushforward of vector fields by~$\Phi$, and $z\in\{x,y\}$.